-The Proposed Charter classifies the Combined Company's Board of Directors into three separate classes with each class serving a three-year term.
+The Proposed Charter, like our existing charter, will classify the Combined Company's Board of Directors into three separate classes with each class serving a three-year term.
 There is no cumulative voting with respect to the election of directors, in the respect that the holders of more than 50% of the shares voted for the election of directors can elect all of the directors.